Interface Definitions - C++

 *

 * @param memory_threshold Optional parameter.
-When the written data volume exceeds this threshold,
+When the size of written

-* data will be automatically flushed to disk.
-The default value is 128MB
+* data exceeds this value, the data will be automatically flushed to the

 */